Snouzy/cavamie/README.md

 # :wave: Say hi to Cavamie :wave:
-You can connect though the provided link and enter "password123" as password.
+Ask me for the shop password.
 This plateform is the staging plateform